suit-wg/architecture/draft-ietf-suit-architecture.md

   companies.

 * Firmware Consumer: The firmware consumer is the recipient of the firmware image and the manifest.

-The terms device and firmware consumer are used interchangably since the firmware consumer is one software component running on the device.
-  A single device may need to obtain more than one firmware image and manifest to succesfully perform an update.
+* Device: A device refers to the entire IoT product, which consists of one or many MCUs, sensors and/or actuators.
+Many IoT devices sold today contain multiple MCUs and therefore a single device may need to obtain more than one firmware image and manifest to succesfully perform an update.
+The terms device and firmware consumer are used interchangably since the firmware consumer is one software component running on an MCU on the device.

 * Status Tracker: The status tracker offers device management functionality that includes keep track of the firmware update process.
 This includes fine-grained monitoring of changes at the device, for example, what state of the firmware update cycle the device is currently in.

-* Firmware Server: Entity that stores firmware images and manifests and distributes them to IoT devices.
+* Firmware Server: The firmware server stores firmware images and manifests and distributes them to IoT devices.
   Some deployments may require a store-and-forward concept, which requires storing the firmware images/manifests on more than one entity before